People's Mojahedin Organization of Iran: Removal of designation

-On 28 September 2012, the U.S. State Department formally removed MEK from its official list of terrorist organizations, beating a 1 October deadline in an MEK lawsuit.
+On 28 September 2012, the U.S. State Department formally removed MEK from its official list of terrorist organisations, beating a 1 October deadline in an MEK lawsuit.
 Secretary of State Clinton said in a statement that the decision was made because the MEK had renounced violence and had cooperated in closing their Iraqi paramilitary base.
-It was reported that MEK was removed from the U.S. list of terrorist organizations after intensive lobbying by a bipartisan group of lawmakers.
+It was reported that MEK was removed from the U.S. list of terrorist organisations after intensive lobbying by a bipartisan group of lawmakers.
 An official denied that lobbying by well-known figures influenced the decision.
 Some former U.S. officials vehemently reject the new status and believe the MEK has not changed its ways.
 MEK leaders began a lobbying campaign to be removed from the list by promoting the group as a viable opposition to the clerical regime in Iran.
 During 2011, lobbying firms DLA Piper, Akin Gump Strauss Hauer & Feld and DiGenova & Toensing were paid almost $1,5 million by Iranian American organisations to lobby for delisting the MEK in the US.

 The MEK advocated to remove itself from the list of Foreign Terrorist Organizations, having paid high-profile officials upwards of $50,000 give speeches calling for delisting.
 Ervand Abrahamian, Shaul Bakhash, Juan Cole and Gary Sick among others, published "Joint Experts' Statement on the Mujahedin-e Khalq" on Financial Times voicing their concerns regarding MEK delisting.
 The National Iranian American Council denounced the decision, stating it "opens the door to Congressional funding of the M.E.K. to conduct terrorist attacks in Iran" and "makes war with Iran far more likely."
 Iran state television also condemned the delisting of the group, saying that the U.S. considers MEK to be "good terrorists because the U.S. is using them against Iran".

 The campaign to delist the MEK in the European Union counted with Spanish MEP Alejo Vidal-Quadras as one of its lobbyists.
 Vox, the far-right party he founded, later received funding by the National Council of Resistance of Iran.
 The party received almost €1 million between December 2013 and April 2014.